Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Scattering Networks on the Sphere

 \subsection{Scattering Propagator and Transform}

 Scattering networks are constructed from a scattering transform, which itself is constructed using a scattering propagator.
 The spherical scattering propagator for scale $\wscale$ is defined by

-where a non-linear activation function $\activation : \ltwo(\sphere) \rightarrow \ltwo(\sphere)$ is simply applied to the wavelet coefficients at scale $\wscale$.
+where a non-linear activation function $\activation : \ltwo(\sphere) \rightarrow \ltwo(\sphere)$ is applied to the wavelet coefficients at scale $\wscale$.
 Following \citet{mallat2012group}, we adopt the absolute value (modulus) function, $\activation f = \vert f \vert$, for the activation function since it is non-expansive and thus preserves the stability of wavelet representations.
 Moreover, as it acts on spherical signals pointwise, it is rotationally equivariant.
+Scattering propagators can then be constructed by applying a cascade of propagators: